Horsley Woodhouse: Notable buildings

-To the South-East of the village, almost in Smalley but still within Horsley Woodhouse parish, was Stainsby House.
-Built in the 1780s, by the end of the 18th Century it had been acquired by the Wilmot-Sitwell family, relatives of the Sitwells of Renishaw Hall through George Sitwell.
-The Wilmot-Sitwells were great benefactors to the villages of Horsley Woodhouse, Horsley, Smalley and Morley.
-The present Church Hall in Horsley Woodhouse was originally built as a school in 1869 by the Wilmot-Sitwells.
-Once the Wilmot-Sitwell line had died out the house was sold and eventually demolished in 1972.
-A new, futuristic-looking house was then built, also called Stainsby House.
-This new house was used as a location in the BBC television production of Life and Loves of a She Devil.
+To the south-east of the village, almost in Smalley but still within Horsley Woodhouse parish, was Stainsby House.
+Built in the 1780s, by the end of the 18th century it had been acquired by the Wilmot-Sitwell family, relatives of the Sitwells of Renishaw Hall through George Sitwell.
+The Wilmot-Sitwells were benefactors to the villages of Horsley Woodhouse, Horsley, Smalley and Morley: the present Church Hall in Horsley Woodhouse was originally built as a school in 1869 by the family.
+Once the Wilmot-Sitwell line diminished, the house and lands were sold on.
+The house was requisitioned to accommodate St Aloysius' RC College until the 1950s, then later became a poultry farm.
+By the 1970s it had fallen into decay, and was ultimately demolished in 1974, by a wealthy new owner.
+The historic house was replaced with an aesthetically challenging 'futuristic' construction, which kept the original name of 'Stainsby House' and was completed in 1976.
+In the 1980s this building featured as a film location for the BBC television production of Life and Loves of a She Devil.

 Hollies Farm in the centre of the village was built in the late 17th century and was used as a tannery for many years by the Richardson family.
 This family later moved the business to Derby and eventually to the Eagle Tannery in Sinfin.
 Hollies Farm has since been demolished, replaced with a street of houses named Hollies Farm Drive.

 St Susanna's church was erected in 1882.
-A Stained glass window was given by the Wilmot-Sitwells.
+A stained-glass window was given by the Wilmot-Sitwells.